igorek17000/Ender-2-Pro-BTT-V3/README.md

 Step 6: Insert SD Card into the full Size SD Card Slot on the TFT35 Touch Screen unit, and power on the Ender 2 Pro.
 The TFT35 firmware will then update.

 # Additional Options and Information

-Use the Pre-Compiled firmware in the main branch to upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 and
+Option #2

-TFT35-E3-v3 Touch Screen Display / Classic Marlin Dislay.
-You will need to purchase items listed at the bottom in order to do this upgrade.
+You will need to purchase items listed at the bottom in order to do this upgrade first.

 Or download a copy of Marlin-bugfix-2.1.x from the main Marlin firmware branch: https://github.com/MarlinFirmware/Marlin